DLR-RM/RAFCON/doc/configuration.rst

     has been stopped (except bugfixes) in favor of a new editor using GTK cairo and the library Gaphas.
 The flag decides whether to use the old OpenGL editor (False) or the new Gaphas one (True).

+ENABLE\_CACHING:
+    Default: True
+    Affects only Gaphas editor and enables a accelerating caching feature.

 WAYPOINT\_SNAP\_ANGLE
     Default: ``45``